Look this over and see if it sounds like your problem.

 Some owners of the above vehicles with a Hydra-Matic 4T65-E transaxle may comment on harsh upshifts or harsh garage shifts, soft shifts, shudders on hard acceleration, or shifts erratic.
 These conditions may appear intermittently or set a DTC P1811 or P0748.
 During diagnosis, a low or high line pressure (actual versus desired) may be observed.

-The above condition may be due to any one of the following which may affect line pressure output: " Sediment inside the pressure control (PC) solenoid valve, causing the PC solenoid valve to mechanically bind.
+" Sediment inside the pressure control (PC) solenoid valve, causing the PC solenoid valve to mechanically bind.

 " Sediment in the valve body, causing the torque signal regulator valve to stick.